a11smiles/sharepointexportconverter/README.md

 > .\BuildExport.ps1 -WriteExcel -ExcelPath 'C:\path_to_excel\Manifest.xslx'
 ```
 ##### Convert and Copy Files
 Convert and copy all of the files from the export based on the Manifest.xml.
 By default, the resulting files will be written to the current directory.
-However, you can specify an alternate path by uting the optional `OutputPath` parameter.
+However, you can specify an alternate path by uting the optional `-OutputPath` parameter.
 Additionally, if your .dat files are in a different directory than the current one, then use the `-ExportPath` parameter and specify and alternate path.
 ```ps
 > .\BuildExport.ps1 -CopyFiles -OutputPath 'C:\path_copy_files_to\' -ExportPath 'C:\path_to_exported_dat_files\'
 ```